African Diaspora Tax Guide

 A DTA is a treaty between two countries that prevents the same income from being taxed twice.
 It typically allocates taxing rights and provides mechanisms like tax credits.
 For example, if you pay tax on rental income in Nigeria and have a DTA with your residence country, you can usually claim a credit for the Nigerian tax paid.

 In most African countries, money received as a gift or family support is not taxable for the recipient.
 However, large transfers may trigger bank reporting requirements or central bank monitoring.
-In the US, gifts above $17,000/year per recipient require a gift tax return filing by the sender.
+In the US, large gifts can require an IRS gift tax return, and the annual exclusion changes by tax year, so verify the current IRS amount before sending major transfers.

 Not automatically.
 Each country has specific rules.
 South Africa requires formal "financial emigration" to change tax status.
 Nigeria considers you a non-resident if you're absent for more than 183 days.
 Kenya looks at your "permanent home" and days spent in-country.
 You may need to formally notify your home country's tax authority.